AI CODE REVIEW

 • Total Additions & Deletions: Organization-level churn and stability trends over time.
 Use totals to explain why a week of heavy deletions (refactors) leads to steadier merges the following week, and to plan future “quality weeks” with confidence.

 Your PR stream is where collaboration becomes delivery.
-The Pull Request Analytics module gives you a live picture of what’s shipping, where reviews are slowing down, and which changes carry the most weight.
+The Pull Request Analytics dashboard provides software development productivity insights: when work moved, where it slowed, and which changes mattered.
 From a high-level timeline down to per-PR titles, files changed, and additions/deletions, this view replaces guesswork with evidence so developers can unblock the next merge and leaders can spot systemic friction before it hits a release.

 PR Metrics Dashboard

-This dashboard answers three core questions in seconds: when work moved, where it happened, and what each PR actually changed.
+This programmer productivity dashboard answers three core questions in seconds: when work moved, where it happened, and what each PR actually changed.

 • PR Count by Date: A day-by-day timeline of collaboration and delivery.